dhlorenz/CS236319/Material/Tutorials/sml/datatypes.md

 <!--vert-->

+### Pattern Matching

-in SML - type safety
+In SML we also get type safety and pattern matching out of the box:

 ```sml
 fun area (point | Line _) = 0.0